dotnet/Scaffolding/tools/dotnet-msidentity/README.md

   --client-secret <client-secret>      Client secret to use as a client credential.

   --susi-policy-id <susi-policy-id>    Sign-up/Sign-in policy required for configurating
-                                        a B2C application from code that was created for AAD.
+                                        a B2C application from code that was created for Azure AD.

   --api-client-id <api-client-id>      Client ID of the blazorwasm hosted web API.
                                         This is only used on the case of a blazorwasm hosted application where you only